 Last week, I was invited as the Chief Guest at the Pitha Contest of the Odisha Society of the Americas’ (OSA) 50th anniversary.
 The 3-day event was amazing where upwards of 2000 Odias (demonym for people of Odisha) had gathered for the annual OSA convention.

 Many lament that millennials are forgetting the tradition of wholesome pitha.
-In my little speech I exhorted the audience to Make Pitha Mainstream! (if I get permission, I will post the videos; the charming chaos of the bustling volunteers and the energetic audience is priceless.)
+In my little speech I exhorted the audience to Make Pitha Mainstream!
+The charming chaos of the bustling volunteers and the energetic audience is priceless (video) .

 At the contest, I was also assigned the task of identifying the best two pitha entries after the number of candidates were whittled down to a dozen.
 One of the winning pitha I picked was the chunchi patra.